akoidan/node-db-migration/README.md

 `migration.run` accepts the following commands:

  - init: Initialized database for migrations
-- fake: Fakes the migrations, marks that files in ./diff are executed successfully
+ - fake: Fakes the migrations, marks that files in /home/andrew/WebstormProjects/node-db-migration/diff are executed successfully
-- list: Show all unapplied migrations from ./diff
+ - list: Show all unapplied migrations from /home/andrew/WebstormProjects/node-db-migration/diff
-- migrate: Installs all new updates from ./diff
+ - migrate: Installs all new updates from /home/andrew/WebstormProjects/node-db-migration/diff
-- forceMigrate: Installs all new updates from ./diff.
+ - forceMigrate: Installs all new updates from /home/andrew/WebstormProjects/node-db-migration/diff.
 If one migration fails it goes to another one.
  - resolve: Marks all failed migrations as resolved
+ - getFailed: Show all failed migrations

 ## Tips:
 - You can also add npm script and run it with `npm run migrate` or something
 - You can also integrate this script into initing script of your server.
 You can use `migrations.run('migrate')'`.
 This will automagically migrate database to the latest version
-- Currently node-db-migration was tested only with [mysql](https://github.com/mysqljs/mysql) and [pg](https://node-postgres.com/) But it doesn't depend on any specific implementation of db driver.
+- Currently node-db-migration was tested only with [mysql](https://github.com/mysqljs/mysql), [pg](https://node-postgres.com/) and [sqlite3](https://github.com/mapbox/node-sqlite3) But it doesn't depend on any specific implementation of db driver.
 You can create your own driver:

 ```javascript